ThatHypedPerson/MMRecompRando-Modified/README.md

     1. If on Windows, this is located at `C:\Users\<username>\AppData\Local\Zelda64Recompiled\mods`.
     2. If on Linux, this is located at `~/.config/Zelda64Recompiled/mods`.
 4. If you like, you can add a [texture pack](https://github.com/Zelda64Recomp/Zelda64Recomp/pull/447#issue-2433547959).
-    1. Download a `.rtz` file from Darío's PR.
+    1. Download both `.7z` files from one of the `.rtz` links in Darío's PR.
     2. Unzip the file ending in .001, and place the resulting `.rtz` in your mods folder.
 5. Place `apconnect.txt` next to `Zelda64Recompiled.exe`, and fill it out with your server connection information.
 6. Open `Zelda64Recompiled.exe`, select your ROM, and hit Start Game.